HEALTH

 If you are feeling wiped out despite taking care of yourself, it might be worth seeing a healthcare provider to rule out underlying causes.
 And, yes, fatigue can be caused by a million different things, but when paired with other signs like weight loss or abdominal pain, it is important to get checked out.

-- New-onset diabetes
+7. New-onset diabetes

-This might come as a surprise, but pancreatic cancer can actually lead to new-onset diabetes.
-The pancreas main function is to produce insulin, which is important in regulating the levels of blood sugar.
+This might come as a surprise, but pancreatic cancer can lead to new-onset diabetes.
+The pancreas’s main function is to produce insulin, which is important in regulating the levels of blood sugar.
 If a tumor interferes with this function, it can result in difficulty controlling your blood sugar, even if you have never had issues before.

 If you suddenly start experiencing signs of diabetes—like increased thirst, frequent urination, blurred vision, or unexplained weight loss—it is worth getting your blood sugar levels checked.
 New-onset diabetes, especially if you do not have other typical risk factors, should be taken seriously.

-Dr. Lee Chin Li – Lee Surgery and Endoscopy
+Dr. Lee Chin Li

-Specialties: Colorectal Surgery, Gallbladder Surgery
+Specialist in Colorectal and Gallbladder Surgery

 Clinic Locations:

-- Gleneagles Medical Centre
+• Gleneagles Medical Centre

 Lee Surgery and Endoscopy

-6 Napier Road, #04-16, Singapore 258499 - Mount Elizabeth Medical Centre (Orchard)
+6 Napier Road, #04-16, Singapore 258499

 Dr. Lee @ KYM Surgery

-3 Mount Elizabeth, #12-01, Singapore 228510 - Farrer Park Medical Centre
+3 Mount Elizabeth, #12-01, Singapore 228510

 Dr. Lee @ KYM Surgery